Job Search Etiquette

 The first rule of job search etiquette is to listen to what the employer is asking you to do.
 Some vacancies ask you to provide a covering letter, others may request that you send example of previous work or details of relevant projects.

-Whatever the employer requests, if you’re truly interested in the role you need to respond appropriately, not just ping over your CV and hope for the best.
+Whatever the employer requests, if you’re truly interested in the role you need to respond appropriately.
+Don’t just ping over your CV and hope for the best.

 If you’ve got through to the interview stage, make sure that you thank the employer for the opportunity to meet with them.
-Companies only have a limited time to spend with each candidate so the fact that they’re willing to put aside a portion of it to see you is worthy of some acknowledgement.
+Companies only have a limited time to spend with each candidate.
+The fact that they’re willing to put aside a portion of it to see you is worthy of some acknowledgement.